photo credit: Lance Goyke

 Hip mobility is crucial to our overall physical health.
-Having healthy and mobile hips give you numerous advantages.
-The muscles around our hips perform huge amounts of work and provide the foundations for the agility of our entire body.
-It is also our hips that deliver most of the force and power from our lower body.
-It is this force that allows us to run and jump, and any lack of strength and mobility in this part of the body can have an immediate impact.
+Having healthy and mobile hips gives you numerous advantages.
+The muscles around our hips perform vast amounts of work and provide the foundations for the agility of our entire body.
+Our hips also deliver most of the force and power from our lower body.

 What can we do about it?